How to Make Natural Beeswax Candles Using Beeswax from Your Hive

 Candles have been a staple of human culture and tradition for centuries.
-In that time, they have served various purposes ranging from religious ceremonies to home decor.
+During that time, they have served various purposes ranging from religious ceremonies to home decor.
 In recent times though, there has been an increasing demand for natural and sustainable products.
 This has led to the current popularity of beeswax candles.
 Being of natural ingredients, beeswax candles are known for their long burn times and pleasant aromas.
-This makes them a favorite among many people.
-If you are a beekeeper, you can create your natural beeswax candles using wax from your hive.
-In this article, we will take a deep dive into the intricacies of making beeswax candles, hopefully guiding you from start to finish.
+This makes them a favorite with many people.
+If you are a beekeeper, you can create natural beeswax candles using wax from your hive.
+In this article, I will take a deep dive into the intricacies of making beeswax candles, hopefully guiding you from start to finish.

 The advantages of beeswax candles are numerous when compared to conventional candles made from paraffin wax.
 The following benefits are associated with using beeswax candles:

-Clean burning – Beeswax candles emit negative ions when burned.
-This can help to purify the air by removing pollutants.
+• Clean burning – Beeswax candles are thought to emit negative ions when burned, which can help to purify the air by removing pollutants.
+(This is still a topic of debate though.
+As far as I know, there is no know scientific research into the topic.)

 To make the candles, you obviously need to have beeswax.
-Here are the steps to take to acquire beeswax from your hive:
+Here are the steps to take to acquire beeswax from your hive (if you have one):

 Before making the candles, it is important to prepare the workspace and gather all the necessary equipment.
 Here is a list of what you’ll need:

-It is vital to be safe when working with beeswax to avoid burns and the potential for fire.
+It is important to be safe when working with beeswax to avoid burns and the potential for fire.
 Here are a few safety tips to keep in mind:

 • Use heat-resistant gloves to protect your hands from hot wax.